-6. Presently on a trial bases, RMN JNQ races (except for sprint courses) will have the courses open for coaches and spectators.
+6. Presently RMN JNQ races (except for sprint courses) will have the courses open for coaches and spectators.
 Coaches and spectators must ski in the proper direction of travel and do not cut the course.
 They must also be completely off the course with body and equipment if a racer approaches.

 7. If a parent is coaching or waxing their own child or other children’s skis they are required to follow the RMN policies on waxing or be subject to having the skier penalized or possibly disqualified.

 All competitive athletes, parents, and coaching staff of the Rocky Mountain Nordic Division agree to:

 1. Be on time for all departures.

 2. Assist in loading and unloading team vehicles.